 If you’d rather not book a hotel, go for Airbnb.
-This is one of the best ways to get a great rate and good location on a place to stay in Europe.
+This is one of the best ways to get a great rate at a good location in Europe.
 When I book an Airbnb I make sure there are at least a few ratings.
 While you might snag a good deal on a newly listed property, I’d rather not be the test person.
 I’ve stayed in many Airbnbs and found most of them to be wonderful.
 Just make sure to check for things like air conditioning if you know it’s going to be hot.
 Same goes for hotels.
 I’ll never forget that I got approximately one hour of sleep in Strasbourg, France when the hotel had no AC and I just sat there all night roasting.

 P.S. sign up for Airbnb using my link and get $40 off your first booking!

 My next tactic is a bit different, because it involves using your phone to… wait for it… make a call!
 Yes, your phone can actually make calls and not just to your Mom on her birthday.
 But I find a great way to get an exceptional deal on a room is to just call and ask for the best rate.
 Simple and effective.

 Next step, can you be flexible on your dates?
 If so, you’re more likely to get a better deal.
 Weekend dates are typically higher priced than during the week.
 Same goes for different seasons.
 If you can be flexible, you’ll find better deals.